Dark Under Eye Circles: Yikes! How did THOSE get there, and how do we fix them?

 RX Strength for Those Saggy Bags

 Take your under eye treatment a step further by adding in a few active ingredients to lighten and brighten the eye area.
 Many of my patients are concerned with the use of hydroquinone, and although scientifically proven safe, there are hydroquinone free alternate ingredients to delicately exfoliate and lighten the eye region.
-SkinMedica has created a hydroquinone free lightening cream, Lytera, which contains niacinamide (vitamin B3), retinol, and licorice root extract, among other lightening ingredients.
+SkinMedica has created a hydroquinone free lightening cream, Lytera 2.0, which contains niacinamide (vitamin B3), retinol, and licorice root extract, among other lightening ingredients.
 Other alternative lighteners include azelaic acid and kojic acid, as well as lactic acid and glycolic acid for exfoliation.
 When considering these ingredients, less is more, as too much will dry out the delicate area and increase the appearance of wrinkles.
-Bright Eye, a product in our Refinement line, also works to gently tighten and lighten the region with the use of lactic acid, glycolic acid, and green tea extract.
+Instant Bright Eye Cream, a product in the SkinMedica line, also works to gently tighten and lighten the region.
 If you choose to use an active lightening cream, be sure to use it as step one after washing at night, and don’t forget to add plenty of moisturizer on top to help hold it in while you sleep.

 Help for Under Eye Bags and Dark Circles in Our Practice